The current state of global agricultural testing

 According to a 2021 study presented in PNAS (Proceedings of the National Academy of Sciences [of the United States of America]), one of the world’s most-cited and comprehensive multidisciplinary scientific journals, publishing more than 3,500 research papers annually, “Plant diseases, both endemic and recently emerging, are spreading and exacerbated by climate change, transmission with global food trade networks, pathogen spillover, and evolution of new pathogen lineages.

-In other words, the risk of new agricultural pandemics emerging is growing larger every day.
+In other words, the risk of emerging new agricultural pandemics is growing larger daily.

 What can the ag sector do about it?
 The first line of defence is testing.

 You can’t treat diseases you can’t identify.
-Farmers and authorities need to know quickly and reliably what is killing their animals and crops so they can act fast to contain the damage.
+Farmers and authorities need to know quickly and reliably what is killing their animals and crops to contain the damage quickly.

 The most common type of test is a lab-based polymerase chain reaction, better known as PCR, a test we all became very familiar with during the COVID-19 pandemic.

-Can farmers afford to wait days or weeks to contain a problem when every precious moment means greater loss of animals, crops, and profit?
+Can farmers wait days or weeks to contain a problem when every precious moment means greater loss of animals, crops, and profit?

 Of course not.